swish0621/swish0621.github.io/content-based-recommendation.md

 ## Assessments
 The finished project should:
-- Provide a functional FastAPI backend capable of producing recommendations through at least one endpoint.
+- Provide a functional FastAPI backend capable of producing recommendations.
 - Use a SQLite database to store item data and any user interactions.
 - Successfully generate accurate recommendations based on a single input or user history.
 - Include clear documentation to install, run, and test the system.